approov/quickstart-xamarin-refit/README.md

 ## ADDING THE APPROOV SDK

-The ApproovSDK is also available as a NuGet package and at the time of writing this quickstart, the packages name and version is `ApproovSDK`(2.7.0).
+The Approov SDK is also available as a NuGet package in the repository `nuget.org`, the packages name being `ApproovSDK`.

 ![Add ApproovSDK Package](readme-images/add-approov-sdk-package.png)